DallanQ/wyrmspan_1/Manual.md

 To play this dragon, pay 1 meat and 1 gold.
 (If you used the entice action to play this dragon, you also must pay 1 coin.)
 > In the example dragon card, the meat and gold icons appear in the top left of the card, just right under the name.

 Caves where this dragon can live are indicated on the left side of the dragon card.
-This dragon can live in the Crimson Cavern or the Golden Grotto.

 Each dragon provides an ability or benefit.
 This dragon provides a "once per round" ability.
 > The example dragon card features a description at the bottom, accompanied by the 'once per round' icon.